owntracks/booklet/docs/features/android.md

 In HTTP mode the `url` is required to connect.
 In MQTT mode the `host` and `username` is required to connect.
 If `authentication` is enabled, a `password` is required too.

+## Debug Log

+Since Owntracks 2.1.2 application logs can be exported easily to assist in debugging problems with the app.

+To generate the logs, follow the next steps
+* Open the configuration editor at Preferences > Configuration Management > Menu on the right top > Editor
+* Under key enter `debugLog`
+* As value enter `true`
+* Restart the app at Menu on the right top > Restart

+Application logs are written to the local Download folder at Downloads/owntracks_debug DD-MM-YYY.html The file is appended after application restarts and degrades application performance.
+It should be disabled after gathering enough information.
+To do so, follow the steps above but enter `false` as value in the configuration editor.